 Before sending a notice of eviction, please consult your lease, state laws, and your legal representative.

 Reality-court tv shows like Judge Judy, The People’s Court, and Judge Mathis have made millions from eviction proceedings gone wrong, so it’s best to be prepared in case either party has to or wants to go to court to enforce or fight the eviction.
 In either case, following the proper legal procedure with documented evidence is always best practice when dealing with evicting a tenant.

 Writing the Eviction Notice

 Once you’ve gathered all your documentation, it’s time to write a formal eviction notice.
-When evicting tenants, make sure you have read your lease and state laws thoroughly and have given the proper amount of eviction notice.
+When writing a tenant eviction notice, make sure you have read your lease and state laws thoroughly and have given the proper amount of eviction notice.
 Regardless, it’s important that you leave no room for misunderstanding so be CLEAR, be CONCISE, be SPECIFIC.

 *Please note that this is just an example and any legal written communication should be double-checked by legal representation.
 Before you begin any eviction proceedings, be sure that you are in compliance with your state’s laws.
 As always, please consult a lawyer for legal advice.